ORIENT MUSEUM

 courses in Asian cooking and culture.

-Asian food is served at the restaurant located on the top floor, and there is also a cafe on the lower level, and a shop by the entrance.
+Asian food is served at the restaurant located on the top floor, and there is also a shop by the entrance.

 Get reduced admission to the museum and ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.